 An essential part of your diet in your 40s is getting enough Vitamin D. Vitamin D is important for bone health.
 Women get their peak bone mineral density in their late 20s and early 30s.
 We need to keep our bones strong before menopause occurs.

 Recently, providers have realized that many women are Vitamin D deficient.
-Most providers recommend women take a minimum of 800 IU daily of Vitamin D to help support their bone health.
+Ask your doctor if taking Vitamin D could help support your bone health.
 If you smoke, consider quitting, as tobacco users tend to have a higher risk of osteoporosis and go through menopause earlier.

 Always talk to your doctor or registered dietitian about what diet changes or supplements are right for you.